Brand Tracking to Measure what Matters

 - Press and other media

-You can start to build attribution models from media monitoring and understand who your influencers are, track engagement and glean qualitative, rich data to act on quickly.
+You can start building attribution models from media monitoring, understand who your influencers are, track engagement, and glean qualitative, rich data from acting quickly.
 You can integrate Data with quantitative brand tracking and social web analytics data.

 Given your audience is now exposed to your company and brand via:

 - Referral websites where you have placed product or thought-leadership content

 - directly entering your website (via brand recall)

 By leveraging web analytics again, you can monitor and act on metrics like your target audience click-through rate and track the conversion rate and sales.